Updated: Jun 18, 2019

 “Eat vegetables,” he said.
 “See you in about ten years, Mr. Caruso.”

 Socrates said that the unexamined life is not worth living.
 Well, a colonoscopy is an examination that helps ensure that a person goes on living.

 If you’re over 50, get tested for colon cancer right away.
 Share this article with men of a certain age.
 I know it’s hard, but talk about it.

 Share this article

-Yes, please re-purpose this article on your website, blog and in your newsletter.
-Just provide attribution by including www.MichaelAngeloCaruso.com.
+Feel free to re-purpose this article on your website, blog or in your newsletter.
+Please provide attribution by referencing www.MichaelAngeloCaruso.com.